-mHealth is a technique that includes the use of mobile commination devices, such as mobile phones, tablets, PDAs (personal digital assistants) and other wireless devices for distributing health services and information.
-Mobile health (mHealth) unlocks the new opportunities for improving monitoring of chronic conditions and help with developing the prevention aspect of the healthcare system. mHealth enables to offer the services on consultation, care management, diagnosis, and self-management services by using information & communication technologies (ICT).
-It involves a wide variety of technologies and tactics to deliver virtual medical, health, and education services to the users. mHealth is a collection of means that is used to enhance care and education delivery. mHealth include instruments, apparatus, machines or software (including mobile applications) that are involved in the delivery of healthcare services.
-The growth of the mHealth market is attributed to the rising adoption ICT technology, rising growing number of chronic diseases and other technological developments are boosting the market over the years.
-However, the shortage of providers or lack of experience and restriction by laws and problems with lack of existing infrastructure is likely to have a negative impact on the growth of the market.
+Mobile health (mHealth) is a technique that includes the use of mobile commination devices, such as mobile phones, tablets, personal digital assistants (PDAs), and other wireless devices for distributing health services and information. mHealth unlocks new opportunities for improving the monitoring of chronic conditions and helps in developing the prevention and treatment of remote patients`. mHealth enables healthcare providers to offer consultation services, care management, diagnosis, and self-management services by using information & communication technologies (ICT).
+It involves a wide variety of technologies and tactics to deliver virtual medical, health, and education services to users. mHealth is also a collection of means that can be used to enhance educational services.
+It includes instruments, apparatus, machines, or software (including mobile applications) that are involved in the delivery of healthcare services.
+The increasing adoption of smartphones and other mobile platforms, and the exponential spread of COVID-19 contribute to the market progress.
+Further, growing awareness regarding mHealth and rising government funding for the development and adoption of virtual medical platforms are likely to foster the mHealth market growth during the forecast period.
+However, security and privacy issues restrict the market growth.

-Based on devices, the mHealth market is segmented into insulin pump, BP monitor, glucose monitor, personal pulse oximeters and others.
-The insulin pump segment held the largest market share in 2017, and the same segment is estimated to register the highest CAGR during the forecast period.
+The mHealth market, by device, is segmented into insulin pump, BP monitor, glucose monitor, personal pulse oximeter, and other devices.
+The insulin pump segment held the largest share of the market in 2021.
+However, the personal pulse oximeter segment is anticipated to register the highest CAGR in the market during the forecast period.